Understanding The Wheel Of Confidence

 Relationship Confidence is your belief in your ability to establish and maintain positive professional relationships with coworkers, peers and managers.

-Capabilities and Unique Abilities is the belief in your competence and capacity; to effectively perform your role and responsibilities.
+Capabilities and Unique Abilities are the belief in your competence and capacity to perform your role and responsibilities effectively.

 Presenting and Public Speaking is how confident you feel in standing up in front of others and delivering information, ideas or a message to an audience.